cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 function onRecvPacket(packet: Packet, relayer: string): bytes {
     app_acknowledgement = app.onRecvPacket(packet, relayer)

-    // get source address by retrieving counterparty address of this relayer stored in fee middleware.
-    // NOTE: source address may be empty or invalid, counterparty
-    // must refund fee in these cases sourceAddress = getCounterpartyAddress(relayer)

     // in case of asynchronous acknowledgement, we must store the relayer address so that we can retrieve it later to write the acknowledgement. if app_acknowledgement == nil {
-        privateStore.set(forwardRelayerPath(packet), sourceAddress)
+        privateStore.set(relayerAddressForAsyncAckPath(packet), relayer)
     }

+    // get source address by retrieving counterparty payee address of this relayer stored in fee middleware.
+    // NOTE: source address may be empty or invalid, counterparty
+    // must refund fee in these cases sourceAddress = getCounterpartyPayeeAddress(relayer)

     // wrap the acknowledgement with forward relayer and return marshalled bytes
-    // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer)
+    // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer), and
     // and constructs the incentivized acknowledgement struct with the forward relayer and app-specific acknowledgement embedded. ack = constructIncentivizedAck(app_acknowledgment, sourceAddress)
     return marshal(ack)
 }

 function onAcknowledgePacket(packet: Packet, acknowledgement: bytes, relayer: string) {
     // the acknowledgement is a marshalled struct containing the forward relayer address as a string (called forward_relayer),
     // and the raw acknowledgement bytes returned by the counterparty application module (called app_ack).

     // get the forward relayer from the acknowledgement